thefluidxyz/package/docs/sdk/lib-base.stabilitydeposit.lqtyreward.md

 ## StabilityDeposit.lqtyReward property

-Amount of LQTY rewarded since the last modification of the Stability Deposit.
+Amount of FLO rewarded since the last modification of the Stability Deposit.

 <b>Signature:</b>